ChaitraliWaikar/Python_AI_Projects/README.md

 1. Open the Colab link above
 2. Run all cells (Runtime → Run all or Ctrl+F9)
 3. Scroll down to the form, fill it, and click **Generate Tweet**

-Made with ❤️ using Google Gemini + Jupyter widgets

----
-⭐ If you like it, give the repo a star!
-Feel free to fork and improve it.